bcbabrich/bcbabrich.github.io/bcbabrich_sports_analytics_v0.md

 # Can You Bet On Every NFL Favorite Instead Of Opening An Index Fund?

 ## What Are Index Funds
 Fifty years ago, people saving their money for the future often invested in actively managed funds.
 They trusted that the professionals running those funds knew enough about the stock market to reliably pick winning stocks and return a profit on their investment.
 In the book "A Random Walk Down Wall Street", Burton G. Malkiel argues that their trust is misplaced.
-He cites several studies illustrating how picking an actively managed fund is just as difficult and risky as picking individual stocks to invest in, since no one can predict the future of a stock based on its past.
-To use stock market as a long term place to grow one's money one must instead invest in index funds, he says.
+He cites several studies illustrating how picking a winning actively managed fund is just as difficult and risky as picking winning individual stocks to invest in since no one can predict the future of a stock based on its past.
+To use the stock market as a long term place to grow one's money one must instead invest in index funds.

 Index funds are stock portfolios comprised of stocks from many different areas of the market.
-By distributing the investor's money across all these stocks the risks of each individual stock offset each other.
-For example, if your money is wrapped up in the US automobile industry alone, when that industry has a bad year for one reason or another you lose money.
-But if you also put your money in a different industry whose success is independent or even conversely related to the automobile industry, those stock's success will make up for your losses.
+By distributing the investor's money across all these stocks the risks of each individual stock [offset each other](https://www.investopedia.com/investing/importance-diversification/).
+For example, if your money is wrapped up in the US automobile industry alone, when that industry has a bad year for one reason or another, you lose money.
+But if you also put some of your money in a different industry whose success is independent or even conversely related to the automobile industry, those stock's success will make up for your losses.
 Furthermore, the stock market as a whole increases in value over time due to technological advancements and other innovations, and index funds reflect the market's behavior in the long term.

-## Drawbacks Of Reliability
+### Drawbacks Of Reliability
 Malkiel first published his book in 1973, around fifty years ago, and back then index funds were a radical new technology.
 However these days they are one of the most common ways people save for retirement, meaning that the amount of money wrapped up in the funds is larger than ever before.
 This is potentially dangerous for two reasons.
 One, if everyone is passively investing the [market is inefficient](https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/).
 New information about how good or bad a company is will take longer to be reflected in a stock's price than it otherwise would and, theoretically, terrible companies could stay afloat indefinitely.

 In reality, that first disadvantage is offset by the fact that there will always be active managers taking advantage of the inefficiencies.
 The second disadvantage of index funds becoming increasingly popular  has already manifested itself.
 The people who run these passive funds [end up with an abnormally large stake](https://youtu.be/ZxZO0jd8VoU?t=211) in virtually every major company in the market, granting them an abnormally large amount of power over said companies.
 So, by investing their money in an index fund, what the average person is inadvertently doing is further consolidating control over the market amongst a small group of individuals.

-# Experiment: An Index Fund Of Sports Teams
+## Experiment: An Index Fund Of Sports Teams
-If in the short term buying and selling individual stocks is akin to gambling and in the long term an index fund of all stocks is a safe investment, is gambling on favorites in an index-fund fashion also a safe investment?
-Why or why not?
+If in the short term buying and selling individual stocks is akin to gambling and in the long term an index fund of all stocks is a safe investment, are there any similar long terms patterns of growth to be found in sports betting?
+What would happen if we always bet on every favorite in the NFL ?

 The scripts used to conduct this experiment can be [found here](https://github.com/bcbabrich/bcbabrich-sports-analytics/releases/tag/0.0.1).

-## Scraping Historical Gambling Results
+### Scraping Historical Gambling Results
 To answer this question we can run an experiment on historical gambling results.
 But first we need to find a corpus of that type of data.
 The website [oddsportal.com](https://www.oddsportal.com/american-football/usa/nfl/results/) has the betting lines and results for all the NFL games going back to the 2008-2009 season.
 Since their [robots.txt](https://www.oddsportal.com/robots.txt) does not specify the path `american-football/usa/nfl/results/` we are free to scrape the data from there.

-The odds data returned by this website looks like it is rendered after the initial page load.
+The odds data returned by this website look like they are rendered after the initial page load.
 Can you find the `+173` in this chunk of HTML?

 ```
 ...